 Ingredients as published by the cat food manufacturer:

-Salmon Broth, Salmon, Wheat Gluten, Liver, Meat By-products, Chicken, Corn Starch-modified, Spinach, Artificial And Natural Flavors, Salt, Soy Protein Concentrate, Tricalcium Phosphate, Minerals [potassium Chloride, Mono And Dicalcium Phosphate, Magnesium Sulfate, Zinc Sulfate, Ferrous Sulfate, Copper Sulfate, Manganese Sulfate, Potassium Iodide], Taurine, Choline Chloride, Vitamins [thiamine Mononitrate (vitamin B-1), Vitamin E Supplement, Niacin (vitamin B-3), Calcium Pantothenate (vitamin B-5), Vitamin A Supplement, Menadione Sodium Bisulfite Complex (vitamin K), Pyridoxine Hydrochloride (vitamin B-6), Riboflavin Supplement (vitamin B-2), Vitamin B-12 Supplement, Biotin (vitamin B-7), Folic Acid (vitamin B-9), Vitamin D-3 Supplement].
-A661319
+Salmon Broth, Salmon, Wheat Gluten, Liver, Meat By-products, Chicken, Corn Starch-modified, Spinach (dried), Glycine, Salt, Tricalcium Phosphate, Soy Protein Concentrate, Natural Flavors, Potassium Chloride, Magnesium Proteinate, Zinc Sulfate, Ferrous Sulfate, Manganese Sulfate, Copper Sulfate, Potassium Iodide, Taurine, Choline Chloride, Thiamine Mononitrate (vitamin B-1), Vitamin E Supplement, Niacin (vitamin B-3), Calcium Pantothenate (vitamin B-5), Vitamin A Supplement, Menadione Sodium Bisulfite Complex (vitamin K), Pyridoxine Hydrochloride (vitamin B-6), Riboflavin Supplement (vitamin B-2), Vitamin B-12 Supplement, Biotin (vitamin B-7), Folic Acid (vitamin B-9), Vitamin D-3 Supplement,

 Nutritional information as published by the cat food manufacturer.*